arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 <a name="Ex2Task1" />
 #### Task 1 - Adding Nested Resources ####

 Inside the Resource section, each resource can have a list of resources that are part of this service.
-The resource allows 5 levels deep of resources and a total amount of 100 resources.
+The resource allows 5 levels of nested resources and a total amount of 100 resources.

 In this task you will add child resources to the resources you have created in the previous exercise.
 You will create a database in the SQL Server you have created and then you will create a configuration in the WebSite to reference the database.

-1. If not already opened, open the custom JSON you started creating in Exercise 1.
+1. If it is not already opened, open the custom JSON you started creating in Exercise 1.

-1. Locate the **SQL Server** resource in the **resources** section.
+2. Locate the **SQL Server** resource in the **resources** section.

 	````JavaScript
 	{